 We regularly consult and develop links with a large number of employers including all those who provide work placement opportunities.
 These range from multinationals such as Moy Park and Sainsbury’s to local companies such as Irwin's and Tayto.

-Many companies provide support for the course and students through repeatedly offering 16-week work placements.
+Many companies provide support for the course and students through repeatedly offering 16 or 46-week work placements.
 A number of such placements lead to employment for the students when they graduate.

 Our past students have also gained work placement with organisations such as: Sainsbury’s, Marks & Spencer, Kerry group, Kraft foods, Moy Park, Tayto, Ulster Cancer Foundation, hospital trusts and many more.

 We have taken three placements students from Queen’s in the past and we have found the quality of the students to be very high.
 We have recently recruited students from this course to fill a business need for a dedicated Food Quality Coordinator.